-Our Video Collaboration category includes Logitech's ConferenceCams, which combines affordable enterprise-quality audio and high definition (HD) 1080p video to bring video conferencing to businesses of any size.
+Our Video Collaboration category includes Logitech's ConferenceCams, which combine affordable enterprise-quality audio and high definition (HD) 1080p video to bring video conferencing to businesses of any size.

-During fiscal year 2019, Video Collaboration sales increased 42%, compared to fiscal year 2018.
-The increase was primarily due to increases in sales of our MeetUp and PTZ Pro 2 video conference cameras, BRIO Pro Webcam and C925E Webcam, and the introductions of our Rally and Rally Ultra-HD PTZ Conference Camera in the third quarter of fiscal year 2019.
+During fiscal year 2021, Video Collaboration sales increased 186%, compared to fiscal year 2020.
+The increase was primarily due to increases in sales of our Rally Ultra-HD Conference Camera, our MeetUp video conference camera, BRIO 4K Pro Webcam, Webcam C930E, and Webcam C925E as video communications become more critical for a more location-flexible workforce.